From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Portfolio Construction and Empirical Framework

 \subsection{Investment universes and rebalancing}

 The starting point each month $t$ is the set of CRSP common stocks with non-missing returns and prices, for which we can compute CSCI scores based on information available at $t-1$.
-Concretely, we apply the following filters:

-\begin{itemize} \item CRSP share codes 10 or 11 and exchange codes 1, 2, or 3 (NYSE/AMEX/NASDAQ). \item Positive price and market capitalisation at the end of month $t-1$. \item Non-missing CSCI$_{i,t-1}$ and control characteristics used in asset-pricing tests (size, book-to-market, profitability, and investment) at $t-1$. \end{itemize}
+Within this base universe, we distinguish: \begin{enumerate}[nosep] \item A \emph{conventional universe} $\mathcal{U}^{\text{all}}_t$ consisting of all eligible stocks. \item A \emph{Shariah-admissible universe} $\mathcal{U}^{\CSCI>0}_t = \{i \in \mathcal{U}^{\text{all}}_t : \CSCI_{i,t-1} > 0\}$. \end{enumerate} Portfolios are value-weighted, formed at month-end $t-1$, held during month $t$, and rebalanced monthly.
+Returns include delisting returns.
+Baseline transaction costs are 25 basis points (round-trip).